 If you are job seeking, consider the following as you navigate finding your first position:

 3) If you’re positive you don’t want to be in public accounting then this is all about personal choice and fit.
 What sort of working environment do you prefer?
 If you don’t know, think back to your classes for some insight.
-Did you prefer your small classes of 30-40 or the super large lectures of over 200?
+Did you prefer your small classes of 30-40 people or the large lectures of over 200?
 Are you interested in working for a publicly traded company, a small business or a non-profit organization?
 Where do you envision yourself fitting in?

 - Apply to everything that sparks an interest!

 - When interviewing, ask tons of questions—find out how keen the company is on mentoring and training.
 Find out if there are opportunities for training and development.
 Determine if there is room for growth.
 Meet as many team members/bosses as possible, and figure out how much employees communicate with one another.

 - Decide if you can see yourself at the company/organization based on the questions you ask and the answers you receive about the culture, work environment, etc. Being happy at work is largely about the work and the people.
 If you click with the people, then great!
 The only way you will know about the work as an upcoming graduate is by doing it.

 For juniors and sophomores, everything above applies, but in addition: